jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 :red:`wrong PIN`    :red:`NOT enough cash`  :red:`DENIED`
 ==================  ======================= =================

 I want to add a :ref:`condition<if statements>` for a daily limit on how much can be taken from the account.
-The inputs for the ATM will then be
+The inputs to the **Automated Teller Machine** will then be

 * is the PIN correct?
 * is there enough cash in the account for the withdrawal?